-Joelle is a 2016/17 Lincoln Center Kids Resident Artist, NPR Featured Artist, Jazz vocalist, Singer/Songwriter, Voiceover Actress & Educator.
+Joelle is a 2016/17 Lincoln Center Kids Resident Artist, NPR Featured Artist, Jazz vocalist, Singer/Songwriter, Voiceover Artist & Educator.
+She sings regularly at the iconic Tavern on The Green in Central Park.
 She has been called "A chameleon" by NPR, being able to switch between many genres vocally with ease; making her a sought-after singer for session/recording work across the board.

-THE STORY!
-Joelle's quartet started out as close friends all living on the same Pinehurst Avenue block in the upper Manhattan neighborhood of Washington Heights.
+THE BAND'S STORY: Joelle's quartet started out as close friends all living on the same block of Pinehurst Avenue in the upper Manhattan neighborhood of Washington Heights.
 Together, they have performed at venues including Lincoln Center, Rainbow Room, Birdland Jazz Club (where she has hosted their 'Jazz Party' night), SubCulture, Zinc Bar, New York Stock Exchange, Four Seasons, Top of the Rock, Regattabar in Cambridge, Mass., Tavern on The Green, The Standard Hotel's Boom Boom Room, Rockwood Music Hall (where they play regularly), & as the featured house band for the James Beard Foundation annual galas and events.

 Joelle studied at New England Conservatory prep school, Tanglewood, Indiana University’s School of Music, The New Contemporary & Commercial Music Vocal Pedagogy Institute, and holds a Bachelors of Music from Boston University's College of Fine Arts.

-In addition to her singing gigs, she holds a private teaching studio out of her Brooklyn apartment and over skype.
+In addition to her singing gigs, she conducts private lessons in person and virtually.
 See the contact page if you're interested in voice lessons.

-Lastly, some fun facts: Joelle grew up in the Boston area, has three younger brothers, is a proud TRUE ginger, practices yoga, is gluten free, wants a tattoo at some point, and loves Indian food.
+Lastly, some fun facts: Joelle grew up in the Boston area and fell in love with listening to Sarah Vaughan, Ella Fitzgerald and Julie London during her teen years; who still inspire her today.
+Shas three younger brothers, is a proud TRUE ginger, practices yoga, is gluten free, wants a tattoo at some point, and loves Indian food.
 You can see Joelle & her trio regularly at Tavern on The Green and at Rockwood Music Hall on the Lower East Side.